Keinstah/FluxCP_Addons-VoteForPoints/readme.md

 - (new) Voters Log(Able to delete a voters log.)
 - Able to buy items from NPC Shop in game or redeem reward.

-Compability:
+## Compability
 - Tested on Xantara's FluxCP for rAthena - https://github.com/m...ntara/fluxcp-rA

-Rules:
+## Rules
 - Do not steal the credit of this work.

-How to Install:
-- Create a folder named voteforpoints in your addons folder.
-- Extract all the files in voteforpoints folder.
-- Import the sql files from schemas/logindb folder.
-- Create a folder named votes or whatever name you use in the configuration and the path must for the folder be in /themes/default/img/
-- Copy the file voteforpoints.txt from npc folder and paste it to your yourRAserver/npc/custom/
-- Edit the file scripts_custom.conf and add the line npc: npc/custom/voteforpoints.txt
-- Change the settings in voteforpoints to your liking.
-- Done.

-Required:
+## Requirements
 - PHP 5.2+
 - MySql

+# Installation

+1. Create a folder named `voteforpoints` in your `flux_root_folder/addons` folder.

+2. Download this addon and extract all the files into the `voteforpoints` folder.

+3. Import the sql files from `schemas/logindb` folder.

+4. Create a folder in `flux_root_folder/themes/default/img/votes/` or replace `votes` with whichever name you use in the configuration.

+5. Give permissions to the `flux_root_folder/themes/default/img/votes/` folder so that your flux website can upload images.
+You can do this by using the terminal, going to the `flux_root_folder/themes/default/img/` directory and typing `chmod 777 votes`.

+6. Copy the file `voteforpoints.txt` from npc folder and paste it to your `rAthena_root_folder/npc/custom/`

+7. Edit the file `scripts_custom.conf` and add the line `npc: npc/custom/voteforpoints.txt`

+8. Change the settings in `voteforpoints` to your liking.

+9. Done

+## Contacts

 If you find a bug, please contact me.